elotl/kip/README.md

 ## Installation
 There are two ways to get Kip up and running in AWS.

-* Option 1: Use the provided terraform scripts to create a new VPC and a new kubernetes cluster.
+* Option 1: Use the provided terraform scripts to create a new VPC and a new kubernetes cluster with a single Kip node.
 * Option 2: Add Kip to an existing kubernetes cluster.

 ### Installation Option 1: Create a Minimal K8s Cluster